joplin/plugin-yesyoukan/README.md

 YesYouKan is a Kanban plugin for Joplin.
 To begin, install the plugin, then go to the menu and select **Tools** => **Create Kanban Board**.

 YesYouKan converts a note into a Kanban board format.
-An H1 heading represents a column (or stack), while an H2 heading serves as a card within that column.
+An H1 heading represents a stack (or column), while an H2 heading serves as a card within that stack.
 Any text below the H2 heading acts as the card's description.

 To identify a note as a Kanban board, it must include a `kanban-settings` code block at the end.
 This block is required, even if left empty, to ensure the note is recognised as a Kanban board.